benswift/benswift.github.io/cv.md

   ANU's 75th anniversary in 2021.

 - From **2015--2019** I was the RSCS Student Experience convenor (UG)---the first ever appointment to this role within RSCS.
-In this role I worked with the Sub-Dean of Engaged Learning (Matt Doolan) from 2016--2017 and Associate Director of Education (Adrian Lowe) from 2018 onwards in improving the experience of our students, especially those who may fall through the cracks of the other support structures in place within the college.
+In this role I worked on improving the experience of our students, especially those who may fall through the cracks of the other support structures in place within the college.